Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-Your task is to translate `contSet.ellipsoid`
+Your task is to fix the failing tests of `contSet.polytope`